 Tracks is the tale of a young Australian loner who wants to prove that anyone can do anything.
 Inspired by her father’s African crossing, she decides to cross over 2,000 miles of deserts just with three camels and her faithful dog Diggity.

 Robyn is confused about her life, her relationship with people and with herself.
 Spoken communication scares her, she empathises with animals and aboriginal people who do not speak English.
-Her only certainty is this trip, and it’s guiding her to an adventure which is not only physical but a self discovery.
+Her only certainty is this trip, and it’s guiding her to an adventure that is mostly a path of self-discovery.

 Tracks is more than a movie, it’s a physical and emotional journey not to be missed.